HalFrgrd/ErgoDoneCase/README.md

 * LEDs are located on the lefthandside on the top right.

 Like Litster's, 3mm acrylic should be used for layers 1 and 5, and 4mm acrylic for the middle layers.
-I only had 3mm acrylic so I needed a few washers to raise the PCB.
+I only had 3mm acrylic so I added nuts between layers 2 and 3 to reaise the PCB.
+20mm screws were perfect.

 If you want the design without a handrest, replace the bottom half of my designs with the bottom edge of the handrestless designs from Litster.